 A great number of archaeological finds have been discovered both on land and in the sea: boathouses, quay foundations, mooring and ballast stones and quantities of pottery.
-Several shipwrecks have also been found, for example a 22 metre long medieval vessel.
-So far, only a superficial study has been conducted.
-It may take as long as 20 years to carry out a thorough archaeological investigation of the harbour at Avaldsnes.
+Several shipwrecks have also been found, for example a very well preserved medieval vessel.

 On the seabed, there is a 2.5 metre thick layer of mud and quantities of pottery from the Middle Ages have been found in the top layers of this mud.
 We have as yet no idea what may be hidden lower down in the mud.

-Old documents and charts show that the Hanseatic trading station of Nothaw/Notau was located at Karmsundet and for hundreds of years, people have wondered where Nothow was located.
+Old documents and charts show that the Hanseatic trading station of Nothaw/Notau was located at Karmsundet and for about hundred years, people have speculated where Nothow was located.
 Most believed that it was situated just below the church at Bukkøy, where the names Nottå and Nåttåhavn still exist.
 These were in fact two well-functioning harbours which were used throughout the period when sailing ships plied the Norwegian coast.
 The ships sought shelter there during the night and waited until the strong sea current of Salhus two kilometres to the north became calm enough for them to continue their journey.

 NOTHAW/NOTAU IS DISCOVERED